fishinwind/workshop/_sources/Classes/class-10.txt

 Goals
 =====

 #.
-Understand data.frames in more detail
+Look at data.frames in more detail
 #.
 Practice manipulating data.frames
 #. more dplyr and ggplot